Vélib': Rates

 Current system prices are available on the Vélib website.

 To use the system, users buy a subscription, which allows an unlimited number of rentals.
 With a subscription, bike rental is free for the first half-hour of every individual trip; an unlimited number of such free trips can be made per day.
 A trip that lasts longer than 30 minutes incurs an additional charge for each subsequent 30‑minute period.
 The increasing price scale is intended to keep the bikes in circulation.
-A Vélib' Passion subscription allows the user to have the first 45 minutes free on each trip, its price is reduced for users aged under 27, and for students receiving a scholarship.
+The subscription price is reduced for users aged under 26 or over 60.

-Some stations located above an altitude of 60 metres are called V+.
-They give any user returning a bicycle from a non-V+ station 15 free minutes of rental: if a rental lasts more than 30 minutes, 15 minutes will be deducted to calculate the amount the user has to pay, meaning that, for example, a 45-minute trip to a V+ station is free.
-If the rental lasts 30 minutes or less, the 15 minutes are added to a bonus V+ account, and can be used for future rentals exceeding 30 minutes.
+Returning a bicycle to some stations located above an altitude of 60 metres gives free minutes of rental, that are credited to the user's account and can be used for future rentals exceeding 30 minutes.

 A credit card or debit card with a PIN is required to sign up for the program and to rent the bikes.
 The credit/debit card is charged a €300 deposit, to protect against bikes not being returned.
 The credit card is required to contain an EMV chip to get a subscription at a station; short-term subscription can also be purchased online.
 1‑day and 1‑week subscribers are given a subscription number to be used for future rentals during their subscription period, while 1‑year subscribers are sent an RFID card.
 All types of sign-up can also be attached to a Navigo pass.
 The RFID card and Navigo pass allow direct use of the card readers at Vélib stations.